 The explosion in information sharing that the World Wide Web enabled has resulted in an unprecedented amount of data being made readily available.
 As understanding of all the ways that this information could be used has spread, we've collectively moved from excitement, to caution, to giving control back to individuals over how much of themselves they want to share.

 Data privacy is one of the fastest growing and most rewarding fields to work in today, because it enables people to make informed choices about how they interact with the world.

 Data privacy and information security currently show skills shortages listed across multiple countries.
 It’s testimony to just how fast personal data has grown in importance — and the extent to which individuals, companies, and governments are scrambling to catch up.

 Protecting personal information is complicated by the fact that companies have procedural and budgetary restraints, and governments need time to study problems, come up with solutions, and get legislation approved.
 Given the pace of innovation, this means that security measures and legislation are out of date in some cases before they’re even finalized.

 Criminals have few such restraints.
-Worldwide, the take from cybercrime is predicted to exceed $6 trillion by 2021, making it more lucrative than even the drug trade, and the most sought-after information in hacks is personal information.
+Worldwide, the take from cybercrime is predicted to exceed $6 trillion in 2021, making it more lucrative than even the drug trade, and the most sought-after information in hacks is personal information.
 Today, unlike in 1997, stealing vast amounts of personal information only requires having an internet connection and finding an exploitable information security weakness.